vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 Most commonly, this is just an HTTP endpoint that can be used directly in Peakboard, similiar to downloading a document from Sharepoint.
 We discuss this pattern in [How to use a document library to store technical drawings](/Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.html).

-## 8. Loading gate monitor
+## 8. Loading bay monitor
-In the process of dispatching outbound delivery packages, pallets are often loaded onto trucks through different loading gates, depending on the transport carrier.
+In the process of dispatching outbound delivery packages, pallets are often loaded onto trucks through different loading bays, depending on the transport carrier.
 This can be a source of very annoying problems if done incorrectly.

-There is a simple version of a loading gate monitor that just shows the destination region, carrier, and whatever helps the handling agent check that their package fits onto the truck (see [Your dashboard for truck loading](https://templates.peakboard.com/Overview-Truck-Loading/en)).
+There is a simple version of a loading bay monitor that just shows the destination region, carrier, and whatever else helps the handling agent check that their package fits onto the truck behind the loading bay (see [Your dashboard for truck loading](https://templates.peakboard.com/Overview-Truck-Loading/en)).

 The more sophisticated version uses additional hardware connected to the Peakboard app to actively cross-check the process.
 For example, a barcode scanner or RFID reader.
 The Peakboard app can then directly check and confirm with SAP that the outbound delivery is loaded onto the truck.